Oscar-Espinoza/patient-registration-app/README.md

 # Patient registration app

 ## Overview
-This are some steps you need to follow in order to run this app, as some solutions for common errors.
+These are some steps you need to follow in order to run this app, as some solutions for common errors.
 Remember to add your information
 ## Prerequisites
 - Docker
 - Node.js